Frontotemporal Disorders: A Resource List

 An online fact sheet on the Federal Government’s MedlinePlus health information website offers a brief explanation of PSP, including its symptoms, symptom management, and complications.
 Free online access.

-This article discusses PSP movement and eye symptoms, the lack of a cure, and medications and other measures can help manage symptoms in some people.
+This article discusses PSP movement and eye symptoms, the lack of a cure, and medications and other measures that can help manage symptoms in some people.
 It emphasizes the importance of a strong support system for living with PSP.
 Free online access.

 This online fact sheet describes the key clinical and pathologic features of PSP and the genetics of the disease.
 PSP’s poor prognosis and sometimes fatal complications are noted.
 Free online access.